Jessica de la Cruz: Career

 On November 6, 2018, de la Cruz was elected to the Rhode Island Senate, where she has been representing the 23rd district since January 1, 2019.
 She is a Republican.
+She was previously the senate minority whip, and in 2022 was named the senate minority leader by her four Republican colleagues.
+She gave the Republican rebuttals to governor Dan McKee's State of the State addresses in 2023 and 2025.